SDA-SE/sda-spring-boot-commons/docs/web/index.md

 - `java.time.ZonedDateTime` fields are serialized with seconds by default.
   There is no other global configuration for **java.time.ZonedDateTime** serialization available.
 - **Less modules are activated for foreign frameworks**.
-Compared to SDA Dropwizard Commons, **GuavaExtrasModule, JodaModule, AfterburnerModule and CaffeineModule** are not registered anymore.
+Compared to SDA Dropwizard Commons, **GuavaExtrasModule, JodaModule, and CaffeineModule** are not registered anymore.
 - No documented customization of the global **com.fasterxml.jackson.databind.ObjectMapper** is available right now.
 - Support for **HAL Links and embedding linked resources** is not implemented.
 - Support for **YAML** is not implemented.